aybanne/ChallengeAPITest/README.md

 - Files can be uploaded via Swagger UI or frontend
 - Each CSV processed in batches of 1000 rows
 - Duplicate entries (by Id) automatically skipped
-- Metrics recorded per import: processed, imported, skipped, failed
+- Metrics recorded per import: processed, imported, skipped, failed, time elapsed

 ---